 During alimony negotiations, you have the option between making long-term low-cost, payments and high-cost short-term payments.
 Many people want to get the process over as quickly as possible and opt for short-term payments.
 Unfortunately, if you choose this option, you will have to pay a lot more money.
 It’s better in the long run to select long-term payments.
 Additionally, if your ex-spouse starts making more money or marries someone else, you may be able to terminate the alimony payments.
 If you had chosen the lump sum method, you would never get that money back.

 Failing to Be Specific About Grounds for Terminating Alimony

 Unlike popular belief, alimony doesn’t last forever.
 Certain circumstances can cause for it to be cut off.
 However, in your alimony agreement paperwork, you must be specific about the groundwork for terminating payments.
 For example, you’ll want to state that if your ex cohabitates with someone else, it grounds for modifying or terminating alimony altogether.

 Not Hiring a Lawyer

 It’s a mistake to think that you can handle alimony negotiations on your own.
 If you don’t have a legal background, there may be some terminology in the paperwork that you don’t understand.
-An experienced family lawyer in Frisco, Texas can guide you through the process and look out for your best interests.
+An experienced family lawyer can guide you through the process and look out for your best interests.
 He or she can make sure that you aren’t being taken advantage of and answer all of your questions along the way.
 If you’re about to negotiate alimony payments, speak to a family lawyer soon.